 Although policy specification languages are not the focus of this work, the policies do need to be expressed using some language.
-We have examined three types of languages: access control policy specification languages, privacy policy specification languages, and formal specification languages.
+We have examined three types of languages: access control policy specification languages, and formal specification languages.
 Access control policy specification languages include Ponder [Dam02], XACML